-Bekal is a small town that lies peacefully in the coastline of the Arabian Sea in a village called Pallikare belonging to Kasaragod district of Kerala.
-Bekal derives its name from ‘Baliakulam’ which means Big Palace.
-According to local beliefs, a big palace located here in the past.
-Bekal is an important tourism spot that has quite many significant attractions.
+Bekal is a small town that lies peacefully on the coastline of the Arabian Sea in a village called Pallikare, belonging to the Kasaragod district of Kerala.
+Bekal derives its name from ‘Baliakulam’, which means Big Palace.
+According to local beliefs, a big palace was located here in the past.
+Bekal is an important tourism spot that has many significant attractions.

 This small town is notable for its picturesque beauty that grabs the attention of tourists from all corners of the world.
 Bekal is also known for its hospitality.
 Do not forget to taste “payasam" offered by the locals of Bekal.
 In Bekal, each of the temples belong to different families and each of them are dedicated to a different deity.